Moonbase Alpha: Plot

 Moonbase Alpha is set in the year 2025.
 As a meteor impact damages an outpost near the Moon's South Pole, the player must take control of a member of the outpost's research team and repair the outpost to save the personnel on board before they asphyxiate within 25 minutes.
 These tasks include repairing vital components of the life support system, solar panel array and oxygen units, and can be accomplished with a wide variety of tools ranging from robotic repair units to the lunar rover.

 Development and release

 Moonbase Alpha was designed as a precursor to Astronaut: Moon, Mars and Beyond, NASA's massively multiplayer online game that was never released.
 The game intended to encourage interest in space exploration in young children.
 Because the game is meant to be a collaborative effort, the repair mission can be conducted by six players with an additional six observers.
 An online leaderboard is included, encouraging players to use teamwork to help repair the station faster and earn high rankings.

 The game was designed using the Unreal Engine 3.
 NASA announced in December 2009 that a demo of the game would be available on Steam in January 2010.
-In June 2010, the game was announced for a release date in July 6, 2010.
+In June 2010, the game was announced for a release date on July 6, 2010.